singnet/dev-portal/docs/concepts/index.md

 ---

-SingularityNET is an open and decentralized network of AI services made accessible through the blockchain.
-AI developers publish their services onto the SingularityNET network where they can be used by anyone with an internet connection.
-AI developers are able to charge for the use of their services using the native AGI token -- an ERC20 token hosted on Ethereum.
+SingularityNET (SNET) is an open and decentralized network of AI services made accessible through the blockchain.
+Ddevelopers publish their services to the SingularityNET network, where they can be used by anyone with an internet connection.
+Developers are able to charge for the use of their services using the native AGI token -- an ERC20 token hosted on Ethereum.

-AI services span the entire gamut of offerings in artificial intelligence and machine learning.
-AI developers can provide services for inference or model training across myriad domains such as image/video, speech, text, time-series, bio-AI, network analysis, etc. AI services can be as small as individual algorithms or large as end-to-end solutions and standalone AI applications.
-AI developers can also deploy autonomous AI agents that interoperate with other services on the network.
+Services can span the entire gamut of offerings in artificial intelligence and machine learning.
+Services can provide inference or model training across myriad domains such as image/video, speech, text, time-series, bio-AI, network analysis, etc. The services can be as simple as wrapping a well-known algorithm such as A* path planning, a complete end-to-end solution for an industry problem, or a standalone AI application.
+Developers can also deploy autonomous AI agents that interoperate with other services on the network.

 The SingularityNET platform contains a number of critical components that work together to enable a decentralized network of AI services to flourish.
 The core components include many architectural components that allow for a functional, scalable, and extensible system.
 We arrived at this architecture through a careful process guided by a few key decisions governing blockchain interactions, AI service integration, and abstraction and by the goal of building an AI marketplace that is both open and compliant with regulatory and legal requirements.